The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Introduction and main results

 We prove this result by extending the known comparison results between single- and multivariable Goodwillie calculus in Section \ref{sec:calculus}.

 Let $\mathcal{S}_*$ denote the category of pointed spaces and consider a functor of $k$ variables

 which preserves weak equivalences and filtered colimits.
 We can apply (single-variable) Goodwillie calculus to such a functor to obtain $n$-excisive approximations $P_n F$ for all $n \geq 0$.
 However, we can also apply multivariable calculus and form approximations `in each variable separately'.
-Given a tuple $(n_1, \ldots, n_k)$ of positive integers, we may form a Goodwillie approximation $P_{\vec n}:=P_{n_1, \ldots, n_k}F$ which is $n_i$-excisive in the $i^{th}$ variable.
+Given a tuple $(n_1, \ldots, n_k)$ of positive integers, we may form a Goodwillie approximation $P_{\vv n}:=P_{n_1, \ldots, n_k}F$ which is $n_i$-excisive in the $i^{th}$ variable.
+The key Lemma \ref{towersonwedges}, which is of some independent interest, allows us to compute single-variable Goodwillie towers on wedges in terms of associated multi-variable towers.